Specialist Experience and Skills

 My experience working with students needing study, social, life and career skills support and experience supporting children to develop their independence: I have delivered lesson activities that are appropriate to the students’ social, cultural and religious backgrounds as well as learning ability through strategies such as role-play and discussions.
 Role-play has helped students to rehearse situations that they may encounter as well as developing problem solving skills and empathy with others.
 Through discussions, the students have been able to address social and moral dilemmas, review and reflect on what they have learnt.
 Furthermore, there has been a raise in self-esteem and students have learnt new strategies to manage risk.
 I have also ensured that students have had access to differentiated material that is appropriate to their ability.
-Through lesson planning and the use of questions, discussions and formulaic methods for extended writing and examination questions, group activities and paired work students are given opportunities to develop personal and social skills.
+Through lesson planning and the use of questions, discussions and formulaic methods for extended writing and examination questions, group activities and paired work students are given opportunities to develop personal and social skills and build confidence.
 Through looking at the secondary curriculum I am aware of the need to look at the key skills that run through subjects such as Functional Skills, Preparation for Working Life, PSHEE, Humanities as well as the wider curriculum to ensure students have an understanding of the key process and skills within any subject area, developing a working knowledge on how these skills can be transferred within different subjects and in a wider context through life, which can then be applied to exam attainment.